dhruvk77/Os-project/README.md

 # Os-project
 Docker project
-video of project demostration is inside the
+video of project demostration is inside the docker upload.